-Over time, predators across the globe have evolved to develop unique displays of camouflage to successfully stalk their prey.
+Over time, Predators across the globe have evolved to develop unique displays of camouflage to successfully stalk their prey.
 Tigers have developed stripes and move with stealth in long grass.
 Leopards have spots as they hunt in the dappled shadows of leaves.
 Lions, the majestic Kings of the African bush, are golden and tawny in colour, blending into the dry dusty earth and short grass.

 Every so often, nature creates something remarkable and completely unique.

 For centuries there were rumours of white lions, as white as polar bears, appearing naturally in the African bush.
-It was only in 1975 that this elusive rarity became a documented fact – only a few kilometres from Tanda Tula Safari Camp.
+It was only in 1975 that this elusive rarity became a documented fact – and only a few kilometres from Tanda Tula Safari Camp.